marcus-at-localhost/docs/en/developer-guide/rest-api.md

 * `appParams` - additional parameters

-### 2. For all further request
+## 2.Step: Making requests

-For all further requests you should add the following headers:
+For all further API requests you should append the following headers to all your requests:

 ```
-Espo-Authorization: " + base64Encode(username  + ':' + token)
+"Espo-Authorization: " + base64Encode(username  + ':' + token)
-Espo-Authorization-By-Token: true
+"Espo-Authorization-By-Token: true"
 ```

 Example: